Paulanthonyrocks/R1v0.1/README.md

 *   **System Administrators:** Individuals who configure and maintain the traffic management system.
 *   **City Planners:** Professionals who analyze traffic patterns to improve urban planning.

-## Key Technologies

-The project leverages a modern technology stack to provide a scalable, reliable, and user-friendly application.
-Key technologies include:

-*   **Frontend:** Next.js, React, TypeScript, Tailwind CSS, CesiumJS
-*   **Backend:** Node.js, Firebase Cloud Functions
-*   **Database and Services:** Firebase (Firestore, Authentication) The Traffic Management Hub is a web application designed to provide a comprehensive view and control system for traffic management.
-It allows operators to monitor real-time traffic conditions, manage traffic signals, respond to incidents, and configure the system.
-The application aims to improve traffic flow, reduce congestion, and enhance road safety.

 ## Project Goals

 *   Provide real-time traffic data visualization.